 Yank Sing Review

-The granddaddy of SF dim sum teahouses, Yank Sing opened in a plain-Jane storefront in Chinatown in 1959, but left its Cantonese neighbors behind for the high-rises of downtown by the 1970s.
-This brightly decorated location on quiet Stevenson Street (there's also a big, brassy branch in the Rincon Center) serves some of San Francisco's best dim sum to office workers on weekdays and to big, boisterous families on weekends.
-The kitchen cooks up some 100 varieties of dim sum on a rotating basis, offering 60 different types daily.
-These include both the classic (steamed pork buns, shrimp dumplings, egg custard tartlets) and the creative (scallion-skewered prawns tied with bacon, lobster and tobiko roe dumplings, basil seafood dumplings).
-The Shanghai soup dumplings are a classic—and some of the best in the city.
-The carts will keep whirring up to your table, and the tab can rise quickly, so diners should pace themselves.
-A take-out counter makes a meal on the run a satisfying and penny-wise compromise when office duties—or touring—won't wait.
+The granddaddy of local dim sum teahouses opened in a plain-Jane storefront in Chinatown in 1959 but left its Cantonese neighbors behind for the high-rises of downtown in the 1970s.
+This brightly decorated location on quiet Stevenson Street—there's also a big, brassy branch in the Rincon Center—serves some of San Francisco's best dim sum to office workers on weekdays and boisterous families on weekends.
+The several dozen varieties of dim sum prepared daily include both the classic (steamed pork buns, shrimp dumplings, egg custard tartlets) and the creative (scallion-skewered prawns tied with bacon, lobster and tobiko roe dumplings, basil seafood dumplings).
+The Shanghai soup dumplings are perfection.
+Staffers pushing food carts whiz by tables constantly, and the tab can rise quickly, so pace yourself.
+The take-out counter makes a meal on the run a satisfying and penny-wise compromise when office duties—or touring—won't wait.

 View deals in San Francisco for vacation packages, hotels, airfare, and more from our partners!More